yuchi/hyperloop-ejs/README.md

 > Simply put: a gift for [Tony Lukasavage][2].

-## Installation
+## Installation (for ST)

-Use [Package Control][3] to install the `EJS` package.

-Then you can simply install this one, searching for `”hyperloop”`.
-If you cannot find it (probably it is not already in the default channel) you can install it by adding `https://github.com/yuchi/hyperloop-ejs` as a repository.
+If you cannot find it on Package Control as `Hyperloop EJS` (probably because it is not already in the default channel) you can install it by adding `https://github.com/yuchi/hyperloop-ejs` as a repository and then search for `hyperloop-ejs`.

 ## License